Immersive Master Pro - Frequently Asked Questions:

 Q. How does Auto Correct Loudness function?

-A. “Auto Correct Loudness” takes the “Integrated Level Target” in Settings and uses that as a reference to lower individual tracks that are above the target.
+A. “Auto Correct Loudness” takes the “Integrated Level Target” in Settings and uses that as a reference to lower individual tracks or all highlighted tracks that are above the target, depending on whether your preference is set to “Independently”, or “Equally”.
 Auto Correct Loudness will not raise the level of tracks below the target, it will only lower track levels.

 Q. I am using Edit Mode to break up an album into tracks.
 Does Immersive Master Pro support gapless playback?